Philosocode/philosocode-blog/_posts/courses/web-hero/2019-02-01-into-to-html/2019-02-01-into-to-html.md

 ### Flashcards
 Download the flashcards for this lesson [here](https://drive.google.com/file/d/1Oqh1q37D2TrlegIZUhiQ1ZA_BEPuyApt/view?usp=sharing).
 To use the flash cards, make sure you've setup Anki.
-If you haven't setup Anki, go back to the [Getting Started lesson]({% post_url courses/web-hero/2019-01-26-getting-started %}) for instructions.
+If you haven't setup Anki, go back to [Getting Started]({% post_url courses/web-hero/2019-01-26-getting-started %}) for instructions.

 Once you've signed up for an account, all you have to do is open the app **on your comptuer** and double click on the deck you just downloaded.
 The flash cards should then be added.